top of page

 What Contributes to IT Band Pain?

-Several factors may influence IT band irritation, including:
+Several factors may influence IT band irritation, especially in runners and active individuals, including:

 • Repetitive running or walking activity